Ivar Jacobson: Biography

-Ivar Jacobson was born in Ystad, Sweden, on September 2, 1939.
+Ivar Jacobson was born in Ystad, on September 2, 1939.
 He received his Master of Electrical Engineering degree at Chalmers Institute of Technology in Gothenburg in 1962.
-After his work at Ericsson, he formalized the language and method he had been working on in his PhD at the Royal Institute of Technology in Stockholm in 1985 on the thesis Language Constructs for Large Real Time Systems.
+After his work at Ericsson, he formalized the language and method he had been working on in his PhD at the Royal Institute of Technology in Stockholm in 1985 on the thesis "Language Constructs for Large Real Time Systems".